rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Nmap done: 1 IP address (1 host up) scanned in 1.53 seconds
 ```

-For new deployments you should take the time to remove legacy crypto before installing the switches.
+For new deployments you should take the time to remove legacy crypto in the switch configuration that you build.
 Once you decide on the best setup, add it to your base template.
 This is a best practice and will save you some embarrassment if the customer has a security team.
 Don't ask me how I know this.

 If you have written permission from the network owner, you can use these scripts to do a quick security assessment of the existing network devices.
 I have a python script that creates a menu of nmap commands for security testing.
 You can find it [here](https://github.com/rikosintie/nmap-python).